Pseudorationalism: A criticism of the naive conception of reason

-In "The lost wanderers of Descartes and the auxiliary motive", Neurath writes that "Descartes was of the opinion that, in the field of theory, by forming successive series of statements that one has recognised as defmitely true, one could reach a complete picture of the world".
+In "The lost wanderers of Descartes and the auxiliary motive", Neurath writes that "Descartes was of the opinion that, in the field of theory, by forming successive series of statements that one has recognised as definitely true, one could reach a complete picture of the world".
 Moreover, especially in the Principles of Philosophy, Descartes sharply distinguished thinking and action, and rejected the possibility of having provisional rules in the moral and practical field, which is an assumption Neurath rejects.

 Descartes' approach can thus be metaphorically described as "lost wanderers," suggesting a solitary and introspective journey towards certainty and knowledge, starting from a point of complete skepticism.

 Neurath introduced the parable of the boat in another article, 'Protocol statements' (1932), and not in his 1913 paper.
 This metaphor describes science and knowledge as a never-ending voyage where we must repair our ship at sea, without ever being able to start anew from the ground up.
 It emphasizes the collective, provisional, and piecemeal nature of scientific endeavor, contrasting sharply with Descartes' pursuit of an indubitable foundation for knowledge.:There is no way to establish fully secured, neat protocol statements as starting points of the sciences.
 There is no tabula rasa.
 We are like sailors who have to rebuild their ship on the open sea, without ever being able to dismantle it in dry-dock and reconstruct it from its best components.

 Thus, pseudorationalism can be understood as a misunderstanding of Descartes' principles, and can lead to a form of cynicism.
 "Pseudorationalism leads partly to self-deception, partly to hypocrisy".
 It is a "belief in powers that regulate existence and foretell the future" and according to Neurath, is similar to superstion.
 It can be identified to a special form of naive scientism.